-The reported ankle ROM for the Elan Foot is only 9 degrees, which is the lowest of all microprocessor foot/ankle systems.
+The reported ankle ROM for the Elan Foot is only 9 degrees, which is the lowest of all bionic foot/ankle systems.

 However, this is not the total ROM, as the foot’s flexibility is also a factor.
 Nor is it the full story, as the Elan Foot seems to focus more on managing dorsiflexion and plantar flexion resistance than it does on actively managing ankle rotation.

-We have asked Blatchford about the differences in ROM between the different microprocessor feet/ankles, but they have not responded.
+We have asked Blatchford about the differences in ROM between the different bionic feet/ankles but they have not responded.
 This may, however, be a good point of discussion with your prosthetist about how the different foot/ankle systems adjust to various terrains.

-The Elan Foot is the only microprocessor foot/ankle system to use both within-step and inter-step ankle accommodation strategies.
+The Elan Foot is the only bionic foot/ankle system to use both within-step and inter-step ankle accommodation strategies.